blinksh/blink/docs/advanced/unix-roundup.md

 We have even included `sed` and `awk`! `sed` is short for stream editor and it allows you to edit text inline, while `awk` is a superb data reporting and extraction utility.

-For exmaple, with `sed` we can remove any string of characters, in this example we will locate and remove `aoe` from our file to then form a new file:
+For example, with `sed` we can remove any string of characters, in this example we will locate and remove `aoe` from our file to then form a new file:

 ```bash
 sed -i 's/[aoe]//g' file